Transparency data

 1.1 Purpose

 HMRC Benefits and Credits administer Child Benefit payments.
 Various risks exist within these areas, with a specific risk entitled ‘customer abroad’.
 This relates to customers who leave the UK permanently or for prolonged periods of time without notification to HMRC.
-Whether customers’ actions are fraudulent, this results in benefits being paid incorrectly and accrues losses to the Exchequer.
+Whether or not customers’ actions are fraudulent, this results in benefits being paid incorrectly and accrues losses to the Exchequer.

 HMRC estimate the losses through this risk, within Child Benefit, equate to £10 million to £30 million per annum.